BryceAllard/ClimbLog/DesignDocuments/userStories.md

 ### Add Climb
 As a registered user, I want to be able to add a new climb so that others can learn about it.

-### Admin Edit Climb
-As an admin user, I want to be able to edit any climb.

-### Admin Delete Climb
-As an admin user, I want to be able to delete any climb that may be inappropriate, no longer in existence, etc. so that the site has relevant and current information.

 ### Password Reset
-As a registered user or admin user, I want to be able to reset my password if I forget it.
+As a registered user, I want to be able to reset my password if I forget it.

 ### Edit user profile
-As a registered user or admin user, I want to be able to edit my profile.
+As a registered user, I want to be able to edit my profile.

 *Denotes MVP